 The warrant must be supported by a probable cause as well as a showing of necessity, meaning that the police have exhausted all other investigative methods.
 There are also restrictions on how long they can listen to your conversations if criminal activity is not being discussed.

-If you have questions regarding any types of police procedures, call experienced Criminal Lawyer Patrick Mulligan at 937-228-9790 for a free consultation.
+If you have questions regarding any types of police procedures, call experienced Criminal Lawyer Mulligan & Associates at 937-228-9790 for a free consultation.

 Yes, in most situations.
 There are, however, some exceptions.

 In order to search your home, the police are required to obtain a warrant signed by a judge unless you or a person who lives in the home consent to the search.
 One other exception is if exigent circumstances, meaning an emergency, make obtaining a warrant impractical.

 If you or someone you know have questions regarding police search warrants, contact Dayton Criminal lawyer Patrick Mulligan at 1-937-228-9790 for a complimentary consultation.

 Yes.
 You are always entitled to refuse to consent to the police searching your house and demand that they produce a search warrant.
 If they do produce a valid search warrant, however, they are entitled to search your house without your consent.